microsoft/typespec/docs/language-basics/overview.md

 title: Overview
 ---

-# An Introduction to Language Concepts in TypeSpec
+# An introduction to language concepts in TypeSpec

 This document provides a concise overview of the language concepts in TypeSpec.
 It serves as a quick reference guide rather than an in-depth tutorial.